farrel-a/ssl-simulator/UPDATELOG.md

 ## Final Program Prototype 2 (Fully Usable, without Real SSL Model)
 **17 July 2021 Update-1**

 Now the program can execute kickoff with different teams.
-The algorithm is adpoted and modified using Nanda's alogrithm from branch `testing5`.
+The algorithm is adopted and modified using Nanda's alogrithm from branch `testing5`.
 The kickoff team will change everytime there is a goal.